-It’s not uncommon for even credible and experienced tax professionals to be unfamiliar with the ROBS structure, so we’ve put together some key points about this funding option to help improve communication with these professionals.
+It’s not uncommon for experienced tax professionals to be unfamiliar with Rollovers for Business Start-ups (ROBS).
+We’ve put together key points about this small business funding option to help improve your communication with these professionals.

 How to Introduce ROBS to CPAs & Tax Attorneys

-A common question we hear from tax professionals regarding 401(k) business funding is, “Is this legal?”
-The simple answer is yes, and here’s why:
+A common question we hear from tax professionals about 401(k) business funding is, “Is this legal?”
+The simple answer is yes.
+Here’s why:

-ROBS utilizes two prohibited transaction exemptions: one in the Internal Revenue Code (IRC) and one from the Employee Retirement Income Securities Act of 1974 (ERISA).
-These exemptions allow entrepreneurs to use their retirement funds as capital to start a new business or franchise without triggering a taxable event (a.k.a. causing a taxable distribution).
+ROBS uses two prohibited transaction exemptions.
+One is in the Internal Revenue Code (IRC), while the other is from the Employee Retirement Income Securities Act of 1974 (ERISA).
+These exemptions allow the use of retirement funds as capital to start a new business or franchise without triggering a taxable event (causing a taxable distribution).

 The ROBS Structure

 The two exemptions that work together are IRC § 4975 (d)(13) and ERISA § 408(e).
 The IRC exemption states there is no prohibited transaction if the rollover falls within the ERISA exemption.
-The ERISA exemption is appropriately met if the rollover transaction meets various requirements for the acquisition or sale of Qualified Employer Securities (QES).
-If the requirements of both are met, the two exemptions work in tandem to make ROBS a legal transaction.
+The ERISA exemption is met appropriately if the rollover transaction meets various requirements for the acquisition or sale of Qualified Employer Securities (QES).
+If both requirements are met, the two exemptions work in tandem to make ROBS a legal transaction.
 Check out Chapter 1 of this guide to learn more.